 Ingredients You’ll Need

-How to Make Chile Relleno Wontons With Jalapeño Soy Sauce
+How to Make Chile Relleno Wontons with Jalapeño Soy Sauce Recipe

 Step 3: Fry the Wontons

-How to Serve Chile Relleno Wontons With Jalapeño Soy Sauce
+How to Serve Chile Relleno Wontons with Jalapeño Soy Sauce Recipe

 Garnishes